 We have limited experience manufacturing powder drug products at commercial scale.
-With respect to drugs based on the Nektar Pulmonary Technology, such as Exubera®, we have only recently begun to perform powder processing on the scale needed for commercial production.
-We may encounter manufacturing and quality control problems as we continue to scale-up powder processing to provide commercial quantities such as insulin powder manufacturing for Exubera®.
-We may not successfully scale-up or expand commercial production in a timely manner or at a commercially reasonable cost, if at all.
-Our failure to scale up manufacturing could delay or prevent large scale clinical testing and commercialization of our products and would negatively impact our revenues and results of operations.
+With respect to drugs based on the Nektar Pulmonary Technology, such as Exubera, we have performed powder processing on the scale needed for commercial production for less than twelve months.
+Although we have been substantially successful at meeting our powder product commercial manufacturing objectives to date, we may encounter manufacturing and quality control problems as we continue to produce large commercial quantities and expand our capacity for Exubera powder manufacturing.
+We may not successfully expand commercial production in a timely manner or at a commercially reasonable cost, if at all.
+Our failure to expand manufacturing could delay or prevent large scale clinical testing and commercialization of our products and would negatively impact our revenues and results of operations.
 In addition, adding manufacturing capacity requires large capital investments and substantial periods of time to implement and obtain regulatory qualifications for additional manufacturing capacity.
-As a result of this manufacturing capacity limitation, unplanned fluctuations in demand could result in our inability to meet market demand or increased inventory requirements.
+As a result of this manufacturing capacity limitation and long-lead times to add manufacturing capacity, unplanned fluctuations in demand could result in our inability to meet market demand or increased inventory requirements.

-We anticipate periodic regulatory inspections of our insulin powder manufacturing facilities for compliance with applicable regulatory requirements.
+We anticipate periodic regulatory inspections of our powder drug manufacturing facilities for compliance with applicable regulatory requirements.
 The results of these inspections could result in costly manufacturing changes, facility or capital equipment upgrades, or suspension or revocation of regulatory approval for our manufacturing site.
 Manufacturing delays pending resolution of regulatory suspensions or disqualifications would have a severe negative impact on our revenue and results of operations.